RCOEM-Google-DSC/gccp/README.md

-# #30DayGoogleCloud
+# Google Cloud Career Practitioner Program

 <p align="center">
         <a href="https://events.withgoogle.com/30daysofgooglecloud/#content" target="_blank"><img src="https://user-images.githubusercontent.com/37475140/135711341-d3327a78-968e-4a52-916e-a2a9bed85b10.png" alt="banner"></a>
 </p>

-## what is #30DayGoogleCloud ?
+## what is Google Cloud Career Practitioner Program ?

-30 Days of Google Cloud program will provide you an opportunity to kickstart your career in cloud and get hands-on practice on Google Cloud - the tool that powers apps like Google Search, Gmail and YouTube.
+Google Cloud Career Practitioner Program will provide you an opportunity to kickstart your career in cloud and get hands-on practice on Google Cloud - the tool that powers apps like Google Search, Gmail and YouTube.

 ## How can this project help you ?